 If the treatment involves a medical device (including surgical devices and implants), it must be approved by current EU Medical Device Regulation.
 When we say medical device we mean any instrument, implant or other item that the manufacturer intended to be used for humans.
-Medical devices must have moderate or high quality evidence that they are safe and effective from either:
+Medical devices must have adequate high quality evidence.